kyoheiotsuka/Logistic-Regression/README.md

 # Logistic-Regression

-LogisticRegression class is provided with minimum amount of coding for simplicity, added with basic statistics information such as deviance, residual deviance and AIC just like the lm function in R package.
+LogisticRegression class is provided with minimum amount of coding for simplicity, together with basic statistics information such as deviance, residual deviance and AIC just like the lm function in R package.

 ## Sample Code
 ![sample](https://raw.github.com/kyoheiotsuka/logisticRegression/master/result.jpg)